-WHAT WE DO HERE
+WHAT WE ''DO'' HERE

-''Expectations are everything - so whether you're just a visitor just browsing our socials or you're here looking for support - it is imperative to us that you understand who we are, what we do, and what we don't do.
+Expectations are everything - so whether you're just a visitor just browsing our socials or you're here looking for support - it is imperative to us that you understand who we are, what we do, and what we don't do.

-We reckon that the minority of Australians who work hard on the land (and in associated rural businesses and across small country towns) to feed and clothe the majority deserve adequate, equal access to a range of services, support and help when it comes to overcoming alcohol abuse, misuse, and addictions.
+We reckon that the minority of Australians who work hard either on the land or in associated rural businesses and across small country towns to feed and clothe the majority deserve adequate, equal access to a range of services, support and help when it comes to overcoming alcohol abuse, misuse, and addictions.
 As it stands, that simply isn't happening.
 We are still an overlooked demographic, and our own leadership isn't taking action on this.
 So we are.
 We created SITC to be just one small part of the solution.

-Also please note that we do not represent any one particular programme, person, or organisation.

 Our philosophy is firmly based in that we don't believe there is a ''one-size-fits-all'' - rather, we are here to create a safe space for people to let their walls down, feel like they are finally at home in a like-minded tribe, and to encourage those who are ready and willing to seek change to know that there IS help available.